Skip to content

 bun install

-bun run dev
+bun run dev # dev with hot reload

-# Or compile to binary
+bun run build # compile to a binary

 Terminal window